JacobLiebenow/CW-Automata/README.md

 # Waves In Motion
 Contact pseudo-database management software (using Google Sheets as opposed to an SQL database) with data analysis capability.
-Primary language is python.
+Primary language is Python.
 GUI framework is Kivy.